learn-co-curriculum/dsc-statistical-methods-in-pandas-lab/README.md

 Note that for Pandas Series objects (such as a single column in a DataFrame), we can do the same thing using the `.apply()` method.

-This is just one example of how we can quickly compute custom functions on our DataFrame -- this will become especially useful when we learn how to **_normalize_** our datasets in a later section!
+This is just one example of how we can quickly compute custom functions on our DataFrame.

 ## Summary